-The list of newly selected probationaries will be posted promptly at noon on Sunday, January 30th, outside of Jefferson Hall.
+The list of newly selected Probationaries will be posted promptly at noon on Sunday, September 4th, outside of Jefferson Hall.
 Notification emails will be sent out in the afternoon to all interviewees.

 There is no set of topics the Society likes to see, and we highly discourage interviewees from trying to pick topics that way.
 The Society looks for the ability to effectively articulate and defend positions, for wide-ranging knowledge, and for intellectual curiosity.
 Current members have successfully discussed politics, economics, superheroes, sports, and literature, among many other topics, in their interviews.
 Interviewees need not have previous experience in debate, public speaking, or any other subject in order to be successful.